MicrochipTech/AzureDemo_AnyCloud/README.md

     Sending Telemetry and Properties.
         Press ESC to end script

-The script continues to demonstrate publishing telemetry and a read-only property.

-     Publish Hello World telemetry
-     Sending telemetry_Str_1 telemetry value of: "Hello Azure IoT Central"

-     AT+MQTTPUB=0,0,0,"devices/sn0123FE0CF960432D01/messages/events/","{\"telemetry_Str_1\" : \"Hello Azure IoT Central\"}"
-     OK
-     >

-     Set led_b read-only property initial value: OFF Sending led_b property value of: 0

-     AT+MQTTPUB=0,0,0,"$iothub/twin/PATCH/properties/reported/?rid=5","{\"led_b\" : 0}"
-     OK
-     >

-If you login to your application on IoT Central, it is now possible to see the how the script is interacting with the IoT Central application.
+If you login to your application on IoT Central, it is now possible to see how the script is interacting with the IoT Central application.

 Start by looking at the devices registered to the application.
 Click **Devices** on the left naviagation pane, and note that the device shows up with the common name from the x.509 certifcate as its *Device ID*.
 Also note the *Device Template* selected is now `WBZ451_Curiosity;1`.
 This device template was configured during the connection to the Device Provisioning Service.